opendocsg/opendoc-theme/02-getting-started.md

 **Step 4:**

-> Select the OpenDoc document you want to edit
+> Select the OpenDoc document you want to edit.

 > ![](/images/edit-document/step-4-select-document.png)

 **Step 5:**

-> Select the "staging" branch
+> Select the "staging" branch.

 > ![](/images/edit-document/step-5-select-staging-branch.png)

 **Step 6:**

-> Select the file that you would like to make changes to
+> Select the file that you would like to make changes to.

 > ![](/images/edit-document/step-6-select-file-to-edit.png)

 **Step 7:**

-> Click on the "Edit" icon
+> Click on the "Edit" icon.

 > ![](/images/edit-document/step-7-click-on-edit.png)

 **Step 8:**

-> Make the necessary edits
+> Make the necessary edits.

 > ![](/images/edit-document/step-8-make-changes-to-file.png)

 **Step 9:**

-> Add a description for the changes made
+> Add a description for the changes made.

 > ![](/images/edit-document/step-9-add-description-for-changes-made.png)

 **Step 10:**

-> Click on the "Commit change" button
+> Click on the "Commit change" button.

 > ![](/images/edit-document/step-10-commit-changes.png)